MicrosoftDocs/quantum-api/api/qsharp-lang/Std.Measurement/MResetEachZ.md

 ```

 ## Summary
-Measures each qubit in a given array in the Z basis
+Measures each qubit in a given array in the Pauli Z basis
-and resets them to a fixed initial state.
+and resets them to |0⟩ state.

 ## Input
 ### targets